fisodd/www-fisodd-com/content/post/right-place.rst

 before settling into what became a lead role in the system performance community.
-At HP I was actively involved in a series of David-takes-on-Goliath battles that was reshaping computing.
-The battle that attracted me to HP was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed a few of the DataFlow architecture ideas my advisor had discussed.
+At HP I was actively involved in a series of David-takes-on-Goliath battles that were reshaping computing.
+The first battle that attracted me to HP was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed a few of the DataFlow architecture ideas my advisor had been championing.

-Soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but included taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
+But soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but included taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
-Here I was embedded right in the midst of the arguments between design goals versus pragmatic delivery, and our business flourished because we did have a visionary architecture but we also had the disciplined focus to deliver features that our customers were willing to pay extra to have right now.
+Here I was embedded right in the midst of the arguments between design goals versus pragmatic delivery, and our business flourished because we did have a visionary architecture but importantly we also had the disciplined focus to deliver features that our customers were willing to pay extra to have right now.

 .. sidebar:: Long days, wide arguments

    Our work in the performance teams was dependent upon the depth of our relationships across many facets of product development.
-   It was not uncommon for a day to include a debate about optimal cache organizations at one end and at the other end a discussion of whether recently achieved marketing claims warranted increased advertising budgets
+   It was not uncommon for a day to start at one end with a debate about optimal cache organizations followed by debugging copy-avoidance changes before sitting down to find ways to budget another hundred load generators ahead of an evening  presentation regarding how much to rewrite the advertising plans because of recent performance breakthroughs
    |--| a very tight loop between the technical details of implementation
    and the realities of what were the differences that customers would pay for.
    The range of materials in these sessions was mind-stretching,